-This was a cross-functional effort led jointly by our Treasury and Sustainability teams including Samir Patel, Corporate Vice President & Treasurer, and Austin Alexander, Vice President, Sustainability.
+A: This was a cross-functional effort led jointly by our Treasury and Sustainability teams including our Treasurer and our VP of Sustainability.
 The process began with open idea generation sessions, about what something like this might look like, and how it would work.
 Ultimately, working across the ESG groups in both Xylem and Goldman, we agreed on company-specific metrics aligned to our 2025 Sustainability Goals, and on the mechanism that will deliver a pricing benefit when we achieve our annual metrics.

 We’re really pleased that, like our previous green financing initiatives, this work with Goldman on the deposit account is a first of its kind.
 And once again, we’ve got great partners willing to innovate with us at the nexus of finance and sustainability.
 We’ll continue to explore new and innovative ways to further entwine our sustainability and business strategy.

 Q: You mentioned these green finance tools are linked to Xylem’s 2025 Sustainability Goals.
 Tell us more about the goals and progress to date.